nalpako2027/telco_customer_churn_prediction_simulation/README.md

 * **The Outcome:** Successfully saves 172 true churners and protects **USD 86,070.75** in gross lifetime revenue, resulting in a large **120.4% ROI**.

 ---
-### Methodological Note:
+### Methodological Limitation:
-This model establishes predictive correlations between billing metrics and customer behavior rather than direct causation.
-All intervention simulations are based on directional business assumptions rather than experimental causal impact data.
+The models establish predictive correlations between billing metrics and customer behavior rather than direct causation.
+The analysis identifies strong statistical associations and predictive patterns within the data, but it does not produce causal estimates.
+True causal inference regarding the effectiveness of retention offers would require a randomized A/B field experiment with an isolated control group.
+Therefore, all intervention simulations are based on directional business assumptions rather than experimental causal impact data.

 ---
 ## 🚀 How to Run the Project